SichangHe/curriculum_vitae/index.md

 ∗ Supervised and mentored four undergrads and one M. Eng. student in mobile and web development.

-∗ Interviewed and recruited a UI programmer and a designer.

 ∗ Investigated and led core technology adoption, including Flower, Kotlin, and Flutter, facilitating development.